magnars/mapdown/README.md

 ### Supplementary features

 You can also parse the contents of a file with `(parse-file path)`.
-Why not just slurp it in yourself?
-Just to get error messages that include the file path.
+The only reason to use this over just slurping it yourself, is to get error messages that include the file path.

 There's also `(slurp-directory path regexp)`, which slurps in an entire directory tree of files matching the regexp, parsing